RealTreasury/business-case-builder/README.md

 reporting flow is available in [docs/TEST_DASHBOARD_FLOW.md](docs/TEST_DASHBOARD_FLOW.md).

 ### Automated Tests
-Run `composer install` before executing tests to ensure PHP dependencies like PHPUnit are installed.
+Run `composer install` before executing `tests/run-tests.sh`.
+This installs `phpunit/phpunit` in `vendor/bin/phpunit`, which the test script relies on.
 The plugin includes integration tests for all major components.
 These can be run programmatically:
 ```php
 // Run integration tests